I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Tacos al pastor or asada, anything with red enchilada sauce

-Green, I have neglected you in favor of Red for too long, and plan to use you more from now on.
-Think of El Yucateco's Green Habanero hot sauce as a salsa verde: it's got more acidity, brighter flavor, and tastes fresher than the El Yucateco Red.
-It's also a little less hot, which is exactly what you want in some instances.
-Green and Red are the company's signature pair, they're easy to find in grocery stores across the U.S., and they should be staples in every hot sauce collection.
+Think of this hot sauce as a salsa verde: it's more acidic, brighter, and tastes fresher than the red version.
+Green and Red are easy to find in grocery stores across the U.S., and they should be staples in every hot sauce collection.

 Are you also a Tabasco fan?
 Don't miss our Tabasco hot sauce ranking